 March is here!
 I feel like March is a bit of a nothing month for travel in Europe unless you’re into mountain/skiing type getaways.
 Which maybe you are.
 I’ve never skied in my life, we don’t exactly have snow where I’m from, but I hear it’s acceptable to go to the mountains purely for the après-ski experience. 🙂

 Most destinations in March are grey and miserable which means I mostly want to stay at home tucked away in my cosy bed.
 But I do think March is probably the perfect time for a luxury weekend or resort getaway.
 A cosy weekend away from home.

-I’m thinking the kind of place where you can treat yourself at the spa or put on your dressing gown and fluffy slippers and curl up with a good book/Netflix and then indulge in some five star room service.
+I’m thinking of the kind of place where you can treat yourself at the spa or put on your dressing gown and fluffy slippers and curl up with a good book/Netflix and then indulge in some five-star room service.

 Or am I wrong on this?